What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-The advantage of the first estimator is that it is naturally non-negative and removes the error before we take the modulus square.
+The advantage of the first estimator in~\eqref{biascorrect} is that it is naturally non-negative and removes the error before we take the modulus square.
 This also should have a positive impact on the variance.
-In addition, $\widehat{\lambda}^2$ can be a biased estimator for $\lambda^2$.
+In addition, where as $\hat\lambda$ is an unbiased estimator for $\lambda$, $\widehat{\lambda^2}$ can be a biased estimator for $\lambda^2$.